 May 30, 1969 uprising with an art project titled

-A multi disciplinary art project consisting of a visual art exhibition; a debate ‘Bridging the information gap about May 30, 1969’; a cultural evening with performances, music and theater; and an open invitation to the public to join us in creating the Walk of Dreams for Curacao.
+A multi-disciplinary art project consisting of a visual art exhibition; a debate ‘Bridging the information gap about May 30, 1969’; a cultural evening with performances, music, and theater; and an open invitation to the public to join us in creating the Walk of Dreams for Curacao.

-Saturday, July 6th Bloemhof will kick-off this project with the opening of the visual art exhibition Renobashon, at 10 AM at Landhuis Bloemhof.
+Saturday, July 6th Bloemhof will kick off this project with the opening of the visual art exhibition Renobashon, at 10 AM at Landhuis Bloemhof.

 About the project

-From ‘Social Intervention in Curacao: A Case Study’ in which social scientists summarized and studied the Renobashon process in the seventies Landhuis Bloemhof quotes:
+From: ‘Social Intervention in Curacao: A Case Study’ in which social scientists summarized and studied the Renobashon process in the seventies, Landhuis Bloemhof quotes:

-Landhuis Bloemhof presented this quote to artists of different disciplines, for their contribution to art project Renobashon, taking the work of the Renobashon Foundation as their source of inspiration.
+Landhuis Bloemhof presented this quote to artists of different disciplines, for their contribution to the art project Renobashon, taking the work of the Renobashon Foundation as their source of inspiration.